 Denial of the nature of surplus value was, for a time, given credence by the neoclassical attempt to explain income distribution in marginalist terms on the basis of relative factor prices.
 As is well known, this claim was discredited in the capital debates, an episode that dominant forces within the economics profession attempted to erase from history.

 It may seem strange today, but the capital debates played out in the most prominent journals, with Paul Samuelson, perhaps the leading neoclassical economist of his generation, ultimately conceding.
 The timing of this defeat seems interesting, to say the least, in view of the introduction, shortly after, of The Sveriges Riksbank Prize in Economic Sciences (often referred to colloquially as the “Nobel Prize in Economics”), the closing of ranks in academic hiring, and the refusal, from that point on, to publish non-neoclassical work in the leading – neoclassical-controlled – peer-reviewed journals.
 Combined with the tying of research funding to journal rankings designed to privilege neoclassical economics (for a recent example of this in Australia, see here), these actions undermined the financial viability of undertaking non-neoclassical economic research.
-(Further reflection on this history is given in an earlier post, Nobel-nomics).

 The central implication of the capital debates is that there is no basis for persisting with the idea that income distribution is determined by marginal productivity.
 This is consistent with Marx’s position that the source of profit is surplus labor.
 Equally, it is consistent with the view, held for instance by proponents of the surplus approach, that profit income reflects ownership rather than productive contribution.